Hats-Protocol/proposal-hatter/docs/spec.md

 - Executing a proposal in Proposal Hatter increments internal allowances; it does not affect Safe owner settings.
 - Withdrawals call the Safe via `execTransactionFromModuleReturnData`.
 If a withdrawal fails at the token or ETH transfer layer, the transaction reverts and the internal ledger rollback is preserved.
-- If the DAO migrates the Safe, the owner can update the target via `setFundingSource(newSafe, _)`.
+- If the DAO migrates the Safe, the owner can update the target via `setSafe(newSafe)`.
 Future withdrawals use the new address; existing proposals and internal ledger are unchanged.

 ---